-In this report, commercial landings, longline fishery CPUE, and landings size distributions were updated with two additional years of data through 2014.
-Updated data is summarized in Tables 1 to 3 and Figures 1, 2, 4-7, 9-11.
-Figures 3 and 8 are taken from the last assessment and have not been updated.
-Updated data through 2014 showed continuation of the declining trend in CPUE while the catch is comprised of a wide size distribution.
-The decline in CPUE is not surprising judging from the past influence of a strong year class on CPUE.
-There is also evidence of a new stronger year class recently entering the fishery in 2013 and 2014.
+In this report, commercial landings, longline fishery CPUE, and landings size distributions were updated an additional year of data through 2017.
+Commercial landings maps from 1998 to 2017 are also summarized in Appendix 1.
+Updated data is summarized in Tables 1 to 3 and Figures 1, 2, 4-7, 10-11.
+Figures 3, 8, and 9 are taken from the last data update in 2016 and have not been updated.
+Evidence of the strong 2013 year class that was predicted in the 2017 model update is evident in the updated 2017 data with an increase in the CPUE and tracking of a mode in the commercial size distribution.